omriamdursky/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/information-protection-in-windows-overview.md

 Microsoft Defender ATP applies the following methods to discover, classify, and protect data:

 - **Data discovery** - Identify sensitive data on Windows devices at risk
-- **Data classification** - Automatically classify data based on common Microsoft Information Protection (MIP) policies managed in Office 365 Security & Compliance Center.
-Auto-classification allows you to protect sensitive data even if the end user hasn’t manually classified it.
+- **Data classification** - Automatically detect when content has been assigned a Sensitivity label, or it contains data that matches a Sensitive information types

 ## Data discovery and data classification